-Acute vestibulopathy is characterized by an acute or subacute onset of vertigo, dizziness or imbalance with or without ocular motor, sensory, postural or autonomic symptoms and signs, and can last for seconds to up to several days.1
+Acute vestibulopathy is characterized by an acute or subacute onset of vertigo, dizziness, or imbalance with or without ocular motor, sensory, postural or autonomic symptoms, and signs, and can last for seconds to up to several days.

 What is Acute Unilateral Vestibulopathy?

 - Acute onset of spinning vertigo and oscillopsia are the hallmarks of acute unilateral vestibulopathy.
-In addition, the patients have postural imbalance, a tendency to fall to the affected side and suffer from nausea and vomiting.3
+In addition, the patients have a postural imbalance, a tendency to fall to the affected side, and suffer from nausea and vomiting.

-- Key signs and symptoms are an acute onset of spinning vertigo, postural imbalance and nausea as well as a horizontal rotatory nystagmus beating towards the non-affected side, a pathological head-impulse test and no evidence for central vestibular or ocular motor dysfunction.
+- Key signs and symptoms are acute onset of spinning vertigo, postural imbalance, and nausea as well as horizontal rotatory nystagmus beating towards the non-affected side, a pathological head-impulse test, and no evidence for the central vestibular or ocular motor dysfunction.

-- Acute unilateral vestibulopathy is defined by the patient history and the clinical examination and, in unclear cases, laboratory examinations.
-2
+- Acute unilateral vestibulopathy is defined by the patient’s history and clinical examination and, in unclear cases, laboratory examinations.

-- Acute Unilateral Vestibulopathy is widely considered as a rare condition.
+- Acute Unilateral Vestibulopathy is widely considered a rare condition.

 - Currently, there’s not enough data on the prevalence of Acute Unilateral Vestibulopathy.
-For a year, incidence of AUV between 3.5 and 15.5 per 100,000 persons was described.2 Acute Unilateral Vestibulopathy accounts for about 8% of patients with vertigo, which also happens to children.
+For a year, the incidence of AUV between 3.5 and 15.5 per 100,000 persons was described.
+Acute Unilateral Vestibulopathy accounts for about 8% of patients with vertigo, which also happens to children.

-What are available treatments of Acute Unilateral Vestibulopathy?
+What are available treatments for Acute Unilateral Vestibulopathy?

 - Symptomatic treatment with antivertiginous drugs (eg, meclizine, dimenhydrinate, scopolamine, or in severe cases benzodiazepines) to attenuate vertigo, dizziness, and nausea/vomiting,